-61% responded that regular rest/recovery periods are not the norm during work sessions.

-35% suspect that emotional exhaustion has contributed to an irreversible clinical error, with 64% of them saying this was due to a lack of concentration.
+In our survey, 66% responded that regular rest/recovery periods are not the norm during work sessions, and 35% suspect that emotional exhaustion has contributed to an irreversible clinical error, with 58% of them saying this was due to a lack of concentration.
 Almost 30% feel unable to take a break during the working day to eat/drink.